Best Towns in Ulster County NY:

 Walk over the Hudson River on the Walkway Over the Hudson State Historic Park.
 Connecting Highland, NY (Ulster County) to Poughkeepsie, NY (Dutchess County), this spectacular structure is listed on the National Register of Historic Places and is open year-round.

 It’s a popular place for walkers, joggers, bikers and rollerbladers.
 They also host popular events throughout the year.
+If you work up an appetite after your visit, you can always visit Gunk Haus Restaurant, also in Highland.

 Click here to read my article all about the Walkway over the Hudson.